RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 To achieve a quality trap mix you need to have a massive low end.
 You want the kick to be loud, but not too loud to mask everything else; the challenge is finding the balance of the kick and the rest of the song without losing the “loudness” the kick brings.
 These mixing effects below are important to help make your kick sound louder than it actually is.

-· The 200 Hz range will give your average kick drum a good amount of punch.
+This range will give your average kick drum a good amount of punch.
 By layering the kick under the 808 and extending the 200hz range you are getting a sound that resembles a super punchy 808.

 To achieve a solid rhythm in your trap beat you want to aim for a unified reverb that never seems to step on any of the elements.
 To achieve this you want to break the elements down into their sub-rhythms and add adjustments correspondingly.

-What Gives Trap It’s Unique Sound?
+What Gives Trap Its Unique Sound?

 To make the sound heavy and dramatic the synth elements are layered up.
 In doing so, not only is the sound electrifying but also makes the song powerful and unique.

-· Rhythm: As you might have noticed earlier in the article, rhythm is very important in mixing and mastering Trap.
+As you might have noticed earlier in the article, rhythm is very important in mixing and mastering Trap.
 Like tempo, rhythm is negotiable and varies depending on the sound.
 For example, the rhythm is usually straight but sometimes there will be poly-rhythmic elements that will overlay a triplet feel over the eighth notes.

-· Contrast: If you’re looking for one word to define the elements of a trap beat, then contrasting could be one of them.
+If you’re looking for one word to define the elements of a trap beat, then contrasting could be one of them.
 The whole point of the genre is based on how a song can go from one element to the next with a drastic but smooth sound change.

-· Focused Pitched Drums The drums tend to be amply focused sounds, usually 808s and 909s.
+The drums tend to be amply focused sounds, usually 808s and 909s.

-With these elements and what we recommended on focusing on above, you should be able to mix and master with confidence knowing exactly what to look for.
+With these elements and what we recommended focusing on above, you should be able to mix and master with confidence knowing exactly what to look for.